mymailproject/website/index.md

 ---
 layout: home
-title: My name is Mark
+title: We are the Network Mail Project
 ---
-# and you may have some of my mail
+# and you may have some of our mail

 In April 2021, my friends and I began distributing 100 envelopes addressed to people all around the world.
 They had no postage.
 In a world that is at once more and less connected than ever before, we